TLDR — See our Fear and Greed Index here.

 The VIX

-The VIX, often referred to as the fear index, is a widely-used indicator for analyzing market sentiment.
-It is based on the CBOE Volatility Index, which tracks options prices and expected volatility over the next 30 days.
-By observing the movements of the VIX, investors can gain insights into the expected conditions in the near future.
+The VIX, often dubbed the fear index, serves as a widely-utilized gauge for assessing market sentiment.
+Derived from the CBOE Volatility Index, it monitors options prices and anticipated volatility over the forthcoming 30 days.
+By monitoring shifts in the VIX, investors can glean insights into expected market conditions in the near term.

 Bullish Percent Index